 - Frank Higgerty, about to take up a commission in the army, is buried in Ottawa, Canada.

-- Margaret Johnston is on the Great Orme at Llandudno.She was an English lady who had moved to Wales to avoid air raids in Southern England.
+- Mary Ann Johnson is on the Great Orme at Llandudno.She was an English lady who had moved to Wales to avoid air raids in Southern England.

 - Six crew are buried at Maeshyfryd in Holyhead, including a stewardess.

 - On the Isle of Man, 11 identified bodies were washed up, some of which were repatriated, and a number of unidentifiable ones which were buried in unmarked graves on the island.Six known casualties are buried on the island today.

 - A father and son, both called Charles Daft, are buried in Nottingham.

 - The bodies of two members of the Royal Dublin Fusiliers, Lieutenant Crawford and Pte O’Brien, were washed up in SW Scotland and they are buried in Kirkbean and Portpatrick churchyards.

 - Canadian nursing sister Henrietta Mellett is buried in Mount Jerome civilian cemetery in Dublin

 - Twenty-six crew are on the Merchant Navy Memorial at Tower Hill in London, with addresses both around Holyhead and Dun Laoghaire.

 - VAD Anne Barry is on the memorial at Brookwood cemetery in Surrey.There were 5 VADs killed on the Leinster.